smooll-d/dotsetup/README.md

 $ path/to/dotsetup/dotsetup
 ```

-You do not have to cd into the directory, you can run it, sit back, relax, enjoy a cup of coffee, eat something, watch a movie, ~jerk off~, anything.
-After a while (depending mainly on your internet connection but also your computer's speed), you can reboot your computer and everything ~should~ will be up and running.
+You do not have to cd into the directory, you can run it, sit back, relax, enjoy a cup of coffee, eat something, watch a movie, ~~jerk off~~, anything.
+After a while (depending mainly on your internet connection but also your computer's speed), you can reboot your computer and everything ~~should~~ will be up and running.

-> [!TIP]
-> If at any point, one of the steps fails, you can rerun that step (though this has not been tested) by executing that step's script.
-> If for example installation of packages fails, you can execute the `install-packages.sh` script, though be mindful that you need to give it permissions to execute:
-> ```bash
-> $ cd path/to/dotsetup/
-> $ chmod +x ./install-packages.sh
-> $ ./install-packages.sh
-> ```
+**Be sure to check out the [wiki](https://github.com/smooll-d/dotsetup/wiki) for tips and tricks as well as explanations of useful options!**